Lobopodia: Stem-group onychophorans

 Antennacanthopodia gracilis, a lobopodian suggested to be a stem-group onychophoran.

-While Antennacanthopodia is widely accepted as a stem-group onychophoran, the position of other xenusiid genera that were previously thought to be onychophoran-related is controversial — in further studies, most of them were either suggested to be stem-group onychophorans or basal panarthropods, with a few species (Aysheaia or Onychodictyon ferox) occasionally suggested to be stem-group tardigrades.
+While Antennacanthopodia is widely accepted as a stem-group onychophoran, the position of other genera that were previously thought to be onychophoran-related is controversial — in further studies, most of them were either suggested to be stem-group onychophorans or basal panarthropods, with a few species (Aysheaia or Onychodictyon ferox) occasionally suggested to be stem-group tardigrades.
 A study in 2014 suggested that Hallucigenia are stem-group onychophorans based on their claws, which have overlapped internal structures resembling those of an extant onychophoran.
 This interpretation was questioned by later studies, as the structures may be a panarthropod plesiomorphy.
+Unless Helenodora is also counted, more recent studies have found Antennacanthopodia to be the only stem-group onychophoran.

 Stem-group tardigrades

 Artistic reconstruction of the "Orsten" tardigrade, a parasitic stem-lineage tardigrade, known from fossils recovered from the Cambrian Kuonamka Formation of Siberia.

 Lobopodian taxa of the tardigrade stem-group is unclear.
 Aysheaia or Onychodictyon ferox had been suggest to be a possible member, based on the high claw number (in Aysheaia) and/or terminal lobopods with anterior-facing claws (in both taxa).
 Although not widely accepted, there are even suggestions that Tardigrada itself representing the basalmost panarthropod or branch between the arthropod stem-group.
-However, a paper in 2023 found luolishaniids to be the closest relatives of tardigrades using various morphological characteristics.
+However, papers from 2023 and 2025 found luolishaniids to be the closest relatives of tardigrades using various morphological characteristics.